laplantes/SPRestAssist/README.md

 > **NOTE**: The following is the Response Schema provided by axios and is still exposed while using sprestasssist

-The response for a request contains the following information.
+The response for a request contains the following information

 ```js
 {